-SC1: Ability to know, understand and use the principles of microeconomics.
+SC14: Understand, analyse and use the principles, models and tools of basic economics.

 Contents

 Course outline

 Economics concepts.
 Scarcity and choice: basic problems of economic organization.
 Economic models.
 Demand and supply and its determinants.
 Economic equilibrium and changes in the equilibrium: the mechanism of prices.
 Consumer surplus, producer surplus and total surplus.
 Concept and types of elasticity.
 Price ceiling and price floor, taxes and subsidies.
 Production function, diminishing marginal product and total cost curve.
 Various measures of costs and their shapes.
 Long term costs and economies of scale.
 The theory of consumer choice.
 The budget constraint.
 The preferences.
 Consumer's optimal choice.
 Market analysis: perfect competition, monopoly, oligopoly, and monopolistic competition.